coveo/ui-kit/packages/coveo.analytics/README.md

 - A JavaScript Node.js client
 - A JavaScript browser client
-- A snippet for web administrators to add to a page.
+- A snippet for web administrators to add in websites pages.

 ## Usage (Web analytics)